Buffalo Rock State Park: History

 The area of Buffalo Rock, the Village of La Vantum, was the home of the Illinois Indians when Louis Jolliet, the French explorer, and the Jesuit missionary priest Father Jacques Marquette made their trip up the Illinois River in 1673.
 In August of 1680 the Illinois Tribe was virtually annihilated in protracted warfare with the aggressive Iroquois.

 Buffalo Rock State Park served as an early military, trading, and missionary post for the French.
-During the winter of 1682-1683, LaSalle and Tonty built Fort St. Louis on Starved Rock, and gathered 4,000 Indian warriors at Buffalo Rock to form a confederation against the Iroquois.
+During the winter of 1682–1683, LaSalle and Tonty built Fort St. Louis on Starved Rock, and gathered 4,000 Indian warriors at Buffalo Rock to form a confederation against the Iroquois.
 The Miami, one of the tribes in the confederation, built their own fort on Buffalo Rock.

-During the State Park's later years, it was used as a religious sect as a place for holding camp meetings, and was recently used for a tuberculosis sanatorium.
+During the State Park's later years, it was used by a religious sect as a place for holding camp meetings, and was recently used for a tuberculosis sanatorium.
 In 1912, the Crane Company of Chicago purchased Buffalo Rock and maintained a sanatorium for employees and a summer vacation home for employees and family members.
 The company moved to a recreational park and donated the land in 1927 for Buffalo Rock to become a state park.
 On November 15, 1928, the deed of the property was turned over to the State of Illinois with provisions that it would become a permanent state park.
-As a reward for his loyal services, Robert Barnett, the 72-year-old caretaker, he was retained to the land for the remainder of his life.
+As a reward for his loyal services, Robert Barnett, the 72-year-old caretaker, was retained to the land for the remainder of his life.